zentala/ue.zentala.io/README.md

 # EU 2030
 ## Overview
-Bunch of ideas of how we could reform and modernize an European Union in the spirit of Information Economy and 4th Industrial Revolution.
+Bunch of ideas of how we could reform and modernize the European Union in the spirit of Information Economy and 4th Industrial Revolution.
 You are welcomed to read them all [on the website](https://ue.zentala.io/).
 This document contains documentation for futher developers and contributors only.

 ## About the setup
 * serverless setup with [Gatsby](https://www.gatsbyjs.org)